DenisRyazantsev/modus-operandi/README.md

 `WARNING: review loop exhausted`) → `comment-review-loop` (`do-while`: comment review → verdict → fix, only for readability "traps" — comments about the *why*, not bugs) → `comment-pass-check` (reports `COMMENT REVIEW OK` or a `WARNING`).

+Before the review stages, `implement-loop` guards against an executor that finished without doing any work: `check_implementation.py` (installed next to `check_review.py`) exits non-zero when the repository has no new changes (`git diff HEAD` empty and no new non-ignored files; the pipeline's own saved `adr_dir/ADR-*.md` files are excluded).
+The executor is then asked once with "You didn't do changes." and, if the second attempt is still empty, `implement-pass-check` fails the run with an explanation. `run-agent.sh` also raises opencode's per-response output cap via `OPENCODE_EXPERIMENTAL_OUTPUT_TOKEN_MAX=1000000`, so an agent cannot be cut off mid-reasoning before acting (ADR-0006).

 The review runs in four stages.
 First `srp-loop` checks the git changes strictly for single-responsibility violations (god classes/functions, mixed concerns);